Karl Marx and the Close of His System: Reception

 Karl Marx and the Close of His System has been seen as one of the most important discussions of Marx's economic theories, along with Rudolf Hilferding's Böhm-Bawerk's Criticism of Marx, a defense of Marx against Böhm-Bawerk.
 The work is considered the "classical" critique of Capital.
 Most subsequent critiques of Marxist economics have repeated Böhm-Bawerk's arguments.

 The economist Peter Boettke credited Böhm-Bawerk with demonstrating internal contradictions between Marx's theory of value and his distribution theory.

 Marxist economist Ernest Mandel identifies Karl Marx and the Close of His System as part of a literature, beginning with German social democrat Eduard Bernstein, that criticizes the dialectical method Marx borrowed from Georg Wilhelm Friedrich Hegel as "useless", "metaphysical", or "mystifying."
 He faults Böhm-Bawerk and the other critics for what he regards as their "positivist narrowness".

-The Marxist economist Paul Sweezy rejects Böhm-Bawerk's view that the theory of value must be abandoned.
+Marxist economist Paul Sweezy rejects Böhm-Bawerk's view that the theory of value must be abandoned.
 However, he considers Karl Marx and the Close of His System to be the best statement of the argument that the fact that the law of value is not directly controlling in capitalist production requires the rejection of the theory of value.